Scholarship of Teaching and Learning Award

 This rigorous and systematic examination, investigation, and pursuit of scholarship addressing teaching and learning may "look" different across different domains (e.g., engineering, music, chemistry, dance, philosophy).
 The Scholarship of Teaching and Learning Award is sensitive to this variation and faculty members from all domains are encouraged to submit nominations.

-The Scholarship of Teaching and Learning Award will be given to a maximum of two individuals per year.
-Award winners will receive a $500 prize and a plaque.
+The The Scholarship of Teaching and Learning Award is given to a maximum of two recipients per year.
+Award winners receive a $500 prize and a plaque.

 All Virginia Tech instructional and research faculty (full and part-time) and graduate students are eligible for the Scholarship of Teaching and Learning Award.
 Individuals, groups and teams are welcome to apply.